“How do I increase membership in my organization?” is a question nonprofits constantly seek answers to.

 Partner with other organizations

-Collaborate with other organizations to introduce your nonprofit to a new world of potential members.
+Collaborate with other organizations to introduce your nonprofit to a new world of prospective members.
 Your partner’s supporters could be your new members if you nurture them effectively!

 Partnering with local organizations is a mutually beneficial deal.